greyscalepress/interview-project/content/talks/2013-04-12-SpecimenBook.md

 What is a specimen book and why do we need a specimen book?

-If you design a project with type -- be it a book, or a magazine, or nowadays a website even -- one of the really first steps you have to attack is to find the good font, that will match the content and that will work.
-This is an important step, and it can take really a lot of time, because there are many good fonts that you may want to use.
+If you design a project with type -- be it a book, or a magazine, or a website -- one of the really first steps you have to attack is to find the good font, that will match the content and that will work.
+This is an important step, and it can take a lot of time, because there are many good fonts that you may want to use.

 It's a very psychological, personal thing to find the appropriate font for a certain text, for a certain story or narration.
-It's not just about beautiful letter shapes.
+It's not simply about beautiful letter shapes.
 Actually, when you read a story, or an article, or an interview, you don't want to see beautiful letters, but you want to go into the text.
 The font has to become transparent.
 It has to become invisible.

 It will be very dependent on the subject, on the language also.
 The texture of type changes with different languages.
 It can have a kind of temperature.
 A font can be sharp, or thick.
 Fast, or slow.